Mr. Warmth: The Don Rickles Project: Reception

 The film was generally well liked by critics.
 Much of the praise was directed at Rickles himself for being such an engaging personality.
-One critic compared Rickles and his sense of humor favorably to the racist comments of Michael Richards and the anti-Semitic statements of Mel Gibson writing: "While Rickles seems to mock ethnicity, body type, weight, age and all the other stuff that we're not supposed to make fun of, he's actually defusing all of those things.
+One critic compared Rickles and his sense of humor favorably to the racist comments of Michael Richards and the antisemitic statements of Mel Gibson writing: "While Rickles seems to mock ethnicity, body type, weight, age and all the other stuff that we're not supposed to make fun of, he's actually defusing all of those things.
 And once they're deflated by humor, they lose, at least for a moment, their potency.
 What becomes clear in Landis' film is that Rickles is really a softie, a guy who loves humanity and life.
 The guy they still call Mr. Warmth really is, and that's apparently the worst-kept secret in show business.
 When Richards lost it at the comedy club, he was spewing pure hate.
 Rickles wouldn't know hate if it bit him in the butt."
 Critics also noted how Landis seemed at least as interested in showcasing Rickles's humor as he did in Rickles' life.